matter-labs/zinc/book/src/language/03-types/03-integer.md

 All other types are represented using `field` as their basic building block.

 When integers variables are allocated, their bitlength must be enforced in the constraint system.

-## Type inference

-If the literal type is not specified, the minimal possible bitlength is inferred.

-`let` statement performs an implicit casting if the type is specified.

 ## Literals